vinaykulk621/portfolio/posts/4_startups.md

 ---
 title: 'My startup ideas.'
 subtitle: 'What to startup.'
-date: '30-04-2023'
+date: 'April 30, 2023'
 ---

 ### Hello There🐼.
 Let's startup.

 > This is a list of startup ideas made by me.
-If engineering doesn't workout as it suppose to and i get no job these are few things i might do with a bunch of unemployed friends of mine. **I hold legal rights to all of these**.
+If engineering doesn't workout as it suppose to and i get no job these are few things i might do with a bunch of unemployed friends of mine. **I hold legal rights to all of the ideas**.

 ___